freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-getters-and-setters-to-control-access-to-an-object.english.md

 // Only change code above this line

-const thermos = new Thermostat(76); // setting in Fahrenheit scale let temp = thermos.temperature; // 24.44 in C
+const thermos = new Thermostat(76); // Setting in Fahrenheit scale let temp = thermos.temperature; // 24.44 in Celsius
 thermos.temperature = 26;
-temp = thermos.temperature; // 26 in C
+temp = thermos.temperature; // 26 in Celsius
 ```

 </div>